 The algorithm first evaluates the value in the Priority 1 field of the participating devices.
-The device with the numerically lowest Priority 1 value becomes the reference time source (Grandmaster).
-When the value is the same for multiple devices, the algorithm takes the next criterion.
-When this is also the same, it takes the next criterion after this one.
-If these values are the same for multiple devices, then the numerically lowest Clock identity value decides which device becomes the reference time source (Grandmaster).
+The device with the numerically lowest value in the Priority 1 field is designated as the reference time source (Grandmaster).
+If the value is the same for multiple devices, then the algorithm takes the next criterion.
+If this is also the same, then the algorithm takes the next criterion after this one.
+If these values are the same for multiple devices, then the numerically lowest value in the Clock identity field decides which device is designated as the reference time source (Grandmaster).
+The value in the Clock identity field is based on the device MAC address which is supposed to be globally unique.
+The value in the Clock identity field serves as the final tie-break for the algorithm.